 Dorcas's specialty are beans: scarlet runner, tiger's eye, zebra, and more.
 She also grows favas, greens, kale, beets, squash, basil, tomatoes, eggplant, potatoes and cilantro.

 These crops are used to produce Lesedi's full menu including samosas, soups, sauces, and kale chips.

 Whidbey FarmWalks - 4 Farms @ Greenbank Farm

 Value Added Producer Grant: Farmers of the Northwest

 Although Whidbey Island is only about 30 miles from Seattle, it feels much farther away.
 It is home to some of the Pacific Northwest's most beautiful scenery.

 Surrounded by the protective waters of Washington State’s Puget Sound, and lying in the rain shadow of the Olympic Mountains, Whidbey has natural prairies, rich black loam, marine air and a temperate climate.
-It is a place the first permanent settler, Colonel Isaac Neff Ebey, called “a paradise of nature.”
+It is a place the first white permanent settler, Colonel Isaac Neff Ebey, called “a paradise of nature.”
 The island nearly begs to be farmed.

 The Island was once inhabited by many Native American tribes, including members of the Lower Skagit, Swinomish, Suquamish, Snohomish tribes.
 Whidbey Island was fully explored in 1792 by Captain George Vancouver.
 In May of that year, Royal Navy officers and members of Joseph Whidbey and Peter Puget, began to map and explore the areas of what would later be named Puget Sound.
 After Joseph Whidbey circumnavigated the island in June 1792, Vancouver named the island in his honor.